Wluper/matilda/README.md

   `predictor.transform("I want a hotel for 5 people") -> [("hotel-book people", "5")]`

 * If the element's `label_type` is `string`, then the `transform()` method needs to also return a string.
-For example, you could add a dialogue system to LIDA using this label type:
+For example, you could add a dialogue system to MATILDA using this label type:

   `dialogue_system.transform("I want a hotel") -> "What area of town?"`

-You can see more examples of this in `server/dummy_models.py` and see how they are integrated to LIDA's back end in the current `server/annotator_config.py` script.
+You can see more examples of this in `server/dummy_models.py` and see how they are integrated to MATILDA's back end in the current `server/annotator_config.py` script.

 ### Dummy Models